Agentic Reward Modeling: Verifying GUI Agent via Progressive Trajectory-Grounded Interaction: Introduction

 \section{Introduction}

-Reinforcement learning with verifiable rewards (RLVR) is pivotal for enabling the continual evolution of graphical user interface (GUI) agents \cite{webrl,rlvr3,magicgui}.
-In which, a Large Language Model (LLM)-based agent serves as the policy network, directly operating a visualized digital interactive environment (e.g., Windows, Linux, Android) to complete user-specified tasks \cite{uitars2,opencua}.
-During the training process, verifiable rewards serve as a core feedback signal for execution correctness to guide the model's self-optimization, promoting optimal behaviors while discouraging suboptimal actions \cite{vr1,vr2,vr3,vr4}.
-For GUI automation tasks, an effective binary reward signal is employed to evaluate whether the agent's task execution trajectory has successfully completed the specified user task.
-Existing methods are typically categorized into rule-based and LLM-as-a-Judge approaches, as shown in Figure~\ref{fig:f1} and \ref{fig:f2}.
+Reinforcement learning with verifiable rewards (RLVR) has emerged as a promising framework for the continual improvement of graphical user interface (GUI) agents \cite{webrl,rlvr3,magicgui}.
+In this setting, a Large Language Model (LLM)-based agent serves as the policy network, directly operating a visualized digital interactive environment (e.g., Windows, Linux, Android) to complete user-specified tasks \cite{uitars2,opencua}.
+A reliable binary reward signal, indicating whether an execution trajectory successfully completes the task, is therefore essential for providing supervision that promotes successful behaviors while suppressing incorrect ones \cite{vr1,vr2,vr3,vr4}.
+Existing reward modeling methods are typically categorized into rule-based and LLM-as-a-Judge approaches \cite{prore,smartsnap}, as shown in Figure~\ref{fig:f1} and \ref{fig:f2}.

-In the rule-based paradigm, human experts manually write verification code to determine whether the expected state of each task has been achieved.
+\textit{Rule-based verification} relies on human experts to manually write task-specific checkers that verify whether the expected state of each task has been achieved.
 For instance, in OSWorld-Verified \cite{osworld_verified} and AndroidWorld \cite{androidworld} benchmarks, each task is associated with corresponding manually engineered unit testing code/scripts to verify completion.
 This approach primarily suffers from two major limitations: 1) it fails to provide accurate assessments for open-ended tasks or tasks with multiple valid solutions; and 2) it necessitates substantial human effort, thereby severely restricting its scalability and rendering it inapplicable to large-scale agentic RL training processes.